Free Shipping on NZ orders over $40 and $60 for the rest of the world

-In order to understand how this aging process works, it is a good idea to become familiar with the basics of skin.
+In order to understand how this ageing process works, it is a good idea to become familiar with the basics of skin.

 The epidermis, dermis, and subcutaneous tissue are the three layers that compose the human skin.
 Epidermis is the skin’s surface, a layer rich in keratin that provides toughness and water-resistance.
 This layer of skin is where dead cells are shed.
 The second and thicker layer is the dermis, which is composed of nerves, fats, blood vessels, elastin, and collagen fibers, which provide elasticity and give skin its plump youthful appearance.
 Finally, the subcutaneous layer is composed of fat, keeping us warm in the cold months and holding our internal organs in place. (something that seems pretty gosh darn important!).